Full Webinar: EB-5 Visa Bulletin Backlog Warning

 Who Will Be Impacted by the Potential Backlog?

-Investors from countries with lower demand for EB-5 visas are not as likely to be impacted.
-Backlogs only affect countries that reach their annual EB-5 visa limit and those countries are already impacted by the “invisible backlog” that hasn’t shown up in the bulletin yet.
+Investors from countries with lower demand for EB-5 visas are not as likely to be affected.
+Backlogs only affect countries that reach their annual EB-5 visa limit, and those countries are already affected by the invisible backlog that hast not shown up yet in the bulletin.

-Also, note that the Visa Bulletin does not say whether a backlog is expected for rural or high unemployment TEA visas—or both.
-The available data suggests that the high unemployment category is much more severely impacted than the rural category.
-If the rural category becomes oversubscribed, delays will be shorter because more visas are available each year.
+Also, note that the Visa Bulletin does not say whether a backlog is expected for rural or high-unemployment TEA visas—or both.
+The available data, though, does clearly suggest that the high-unemployment category is much more severely impacted than the rural category.
+If the rural category becomes oversubscribed, delays will be shorter because a higher number of visas are set aside, or reserved, in that category each year.

-Investors outside the United States cannot file to adjust their status when they file their immigrant petitions.
-While such investors are impacted by backlogs in that they face delays, the only option for them is to wait for visas to become available again.
-Due to this any change in the visa bulletin isn’t nearly as critical for those investing from overseas vs. those investing from within the US looking to adjust status.
+Notably, investors outside the United States cannot file to adjust their status when filing their immigrant petitions.
+While such investors are impacted by backlogs in that they face delays in obtaining their immigrant visas, the only option for them is to wait for visas to become available again.
+Therefore, any change in the Visa Bulletin is not nearly as critical for overseas EB-5 investors compared to EB-5 investors already in the United States who could qualify for an adjustment of status.

 Steps You Should Consider Taking

 If you have decided to make an EB-5 investment, you should consider taking steps to get ready to invest.
-Whether you are impacted by a backlog or not, the earlier you invest, the better your position in the queue waiting for an EB-5 visa.
-This is critical if you are an investor within the US that is planning on adjusting status and are from a high-demand country like India or China.
+Whether you are impacted by a backlog or not, the earlier you invest, the better your position in the queue for an EB-5 visa will be.

-First, you should hire your immigration attorney immediately.
+As a first step, you should hire an immigration attorney immediately.
 We expect that once a backlog is published, a surge of investors will seek to file prior to any deadline.
 By selecting an attorney now and starting the process, you will get ahead of the rush.

 Second, in coordination with your attorney, you should begin to document your source of funds.
 Source of funds documentation takes time.
 You may also need time to get your finances in order.
-Once a backlog is announced, you have limited time to file if you want to take advantage of concurrent filing for adjustment of status.
-We will discuss concurrent filing in more detail below.
+Once a backlog is announced, you have limited time to file if you want to take advantage of concurrent filing for adjustment of status—something we will discuss in more detail below.

-As an EB-5 investor you need to consider what your top priority is with the EB-5 investment.
-Is it to receive the EAD now and have the best chance at a faster return of capital, such as with a short duration HUA project like 956F approved ONE Tampa?
-Is it to ensure you secure your Green Card as quickly as possible with as little possible immigration risk (e.g. a Rural 956F approved project with all 10 jobs already created for each investor)?
+As an EB-5 investor, you need to consider what your top priority is in seeking an EB-5 investment.
+Is it to receive a flexible EAD and AP travel document in just a few months and a faster return of your investment capital, such as with a short-duration high-unemployment TEA project like Form I-956F–approved ONE Tampa?
+Or is it to ensure you secure your Green Card as quickly as possible with minimal immigration risk (e.g., a rural 956F-approved project with all 10 jobs already created for each investor)?

-These three steps are important and take time to complete.
-By taking action now, you can avoid making any rash decisions.
+These three steps are important, and they take time to complete.
+By taking action now, you can avoid making any rash decisions—particularly as visas become backlogged.
 EB-5 investments are substantial and carry certain risks.
 Your family’s future is at stake.
 You need time to read offering documents, vet project developers and regional center sponsors, and make an educated choice.

 You Have Limited Time to Concurrently File for Adjustment of Status

-If you are already in the United States, (e.g., on an H-1B or F-1 visa), you can file your EB-5 immigrant petition and file to adjust your status at the same time.
+If you are already in the United States, (e.g., on an H-1B or F-1 visa), you may be eligible to file your EB-5 immigrant petition and adjust your status at the same time.
 This is known as concurrent filing.

-Concurrent filing is possible only if visas are available.
+Concurrent filing, however, is possible only if visas are available.
 Once cut-off dates are published, you have limited time to concurrently file.

-The Visa Bulletin is published about one month ahead.
+The Visa Bulletin is published about half a month before the upcoming month begins.
 The January 2025 Visa Bulletin, for example, was published on December 3, 2024.
 If cut-off dates appear on the Visa Bulletin for the next month, you have to the end of the current month to file your petition and adjust status.

 In practice, this means a 20- to 25-day period.

-If you’d like to learn more about the January 2025 Visa Bulletin and how it might affect you, sign up for our webinar today.
-The webinar will be held on Friday, December 13 at 4:00 p.m.
-EST., and will feature guest panelist H. Ronald Klasko of Klasko Immigration Law Partners, LLP.
+If you’d like to learn more about the January 2025 Visa Bulletin and how it might affect you, watch our webinar with our guest panelist H. Ronald Klasko of Klasko Immigration Law Partners, LLP.